How Age Affects Your Training & What To Do About It

 It’s ideal to see a seeing a physical therapist/athletic trainer/coach to do this assessment, but if you’re limited on time and money, try out these seven at-home exercises that test your flexibility, strength, and endurance in under 20 minutes:

-Use Resistance Training to Build Strength
+Keep Up Resistance Training to Build Strength

 Resistance training is crucial for all masters athletes to maintain muscle mass, bone density, and strength.

-The loss of muscle mass and strength is a natural consequence of aging that often leads to a decline in overall functionality.
+The loss of muscle mass (called sarcopenia) and strength is a natural consequence of aging that often leads to a decline in overall functionality.
 Because of this, prioritizing strength in your training program (regardless if you’re an endurance athlete or strength athlete) is paramount to continue training at your current level.

 Aim for big bang-for-your-buck exercises like squats, lunges, deadlifts, chest press, push-ups, pull-ups, rows, etc.